On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Constructing CCGs for Reissner–Nordström spacetime

-One more time, the choice we made for $\mathcal{GK_{II}}$ coordinates is naturally compact which means we can use those coordinates directly to build the Penrose diagrams.
-Nonetheless, the integration in terms of $(u,v)$ is significantly simpler than the one used in the example we give for the $\mathcal{GK_{I}}$.
-Again, our choice of integration reference point will be the outer horizon $r_{+}$.
+The definition for the ($\tilde{u}$,$\tilde{v}$) follows in the same way as type-I ones in (\ref{definitions of type-I in HyperGeo}).
+One more time, the choice we made for $\mathcal{GK_{II}}$ coordinates is naturally compact which means we can use these coordinates directly to build the Penrose diagrams .
+Again, our choice of the integration reference point will be the outer horizon $r_{+}$.
 We can now write the metric

 where $A_{\pm}(r,t)$ and $A(r,t)$ are defined as follows

 with the following limits

 Consequently, the metric will take the following asymptotic limit